idb-project/idbiaas/README.md

 # idbiaas

+## About

 Adapter to read various sources supported by apache-libcloud and submit them to a IDB instance.

+### Supported cloud types

+- Digital Ocean
+- libvirt

-## Installation
+## Setup

+### pex

+To create a pex file just run `make pex/idbiaas.pex`.
+This will

+1. create a virtual environment and install pex in it
+2. use this virtual environment to create a pex which will be dropped to `pex/idbiaas.pex`

+The pex file should be usable on the same os and architecture (e.g. linux and x86_64).

-### virtualenv
+### Manual setup

-If you are not root, create a virtualenv and activate it
+Create a virtualenv and activate it:

 	virtualenv venv
 	. venv/bin/activate